ibrahimm7004/python-projects/realtime-stargazing-pipeline/README.md

 By default, Spark can also write the stream to a file in `/data/` directory as `weather_output.json` every 60 seconds.

 ---

-## 📄 License & Citations

-See `academic_integrity.md` for details on licenses, library references, and API usage.

----